Quick Facts

 To Avoid Crowds

-- Late afternoon (2 to 4 PM) when the initial morning rush has subsided
+- Late afternoon (2 to 4 PM) when the morning rush has subsided

 For Best Views and Photography

-- Clear days with low humidity offer the best visibility
+- Clear days with low humidity offer the longest visibility into the Smokies

 - After dark for sparkling city lights in the valley below

-- Fall for stunning foliage in every direction
+- Mid-October for peak fall foliage in every direction

-- Overcast days actually reduce harsh shadows for portrait photos
+- Overcast days reduce harsh shadows for portrait photos

 What to Know Before You Go

-- Location: 765 Parkway in downtown Gatlinburg (look for the yellow chairlift)
+- Location: 765 Parkway in downtown Gatlinburg (look for the iconic yellow chairlift)

-- Weather closures: The bridge may close during high winds, lightning, or severe weather
+- Weather closures: The bridge may close during high winds, lightning, ice, or severe weather.
+Refunds or rain checks are typically offered.

-- Plan time: Most visits take 1 to 2 hours
+- Plan time: Most visits take 1 to 2 hours; allow longer for sunset, dinner, or Mountain Lights.

 Tips for Nervous Visitors